McCain, Clinton Win Big Endorsement in Iowa

-Senator HILLARY CLINTON (Democrat, New York; Presidential Candidate): Who is ready to be president?
+HILLARY CLINTON: Who is ready to be president?
 And who is ready, willing and able on day one to do the job that we need done.

 SEABROOK: Don, did you hear any response from Barack Obama or his campaign?
 I mean, he's actually ahead of Clinton at least a little bit in some of those Iowa polls.

 GONYEA: They make the same argument that they've been making since day one that his experience as a community organizer, as a state legislator, is all very, very relevant.
 The other thing, too, is that they found a lot they like in this endorsement even though, ultimately, The Des Moines Register endorses Hillary Clinton.
 There is plenty of praise for Barack Obama in this endorsement.
 So they're sending up the quotes that they like and e-mails to reporters.

 SEABROOK: Hmm.
 What's the significance of The Des Moines Register endorsing John McCain?
 I mean, he's polling in the single digits in Iowa.
 Do Iowa Republicans really look to The Des Moines Register for guidance?

 GONYEA: And also, the endorsement speaks to Mike Huckabee who is now leading in Iowa by a sizeable amount.
 But it seems to be saying, too, that he is perhaps not as serious enough of a candidate.